-The band’s initials fly up on the emblem like an eagle made from the guitar strings of a rock musician.
+The band’s initials fly up on the emblem like an eagle made from a rock musician’s guitar strings.
 As the Van Halen logo shows, heavy music is a sharp blade.
-It hits the target and strikes the hearts of the listeners with its unusualness and clear rhythms.
+It hits the target, striking listeners’ hearts with its unusualness and clear rhythms.

 Meaning and History

-After the album of the same name in 1978, it immediately climbed to number 19 on the Billboard charts and sold over 10 million copies in the United States.
-In 1982, the rockers already had four music collections, which eventually became multi-platinum.
-All subsequent albums enjoyed no less success, which gained immense popularity among listeners all over the world.
-And the single lead Jump is recognized as number one in the United States.
-Gradually, their emblem acquired more and more recognition and fame.
+After the 1978 album of the same name, it immediately climbed to number 19 on the Billboard charts and sold over 10 million copies in the United States.
+In 1982, the rockers already had four albums that would eventually go multi-platinum.
+All subsequent albums enjoyed no less success, gaining immense popularity among listeners worldwide.
+The single-lead jump is recognized as number one in the United States.
+Gradually, their emblem gained increasing recognition and fame.

 1972 – 1974

 At first, the group was called Mammoth.
 This word was used as a debut sign of her identity.
 The font was in uppercase.
-The letters were voluminous but uneven – along the contour of each of them, there was a “trembling” strip, which gave the logo dynamics.
-The realism was also added by cracks, chips, and other damage generously painted on all the symbols.
+The letters were voluminous but uneven in contour; a “trembling” strip gave the logo a dynamic feel.
+Realism was also added through cracks, chips, and other damage, generously painted on all the symbols.

 1974 – 1978

 After the rebranding, the musicians adopted a new logo.
 This is the Van Halen wordmark, as suggested by vocalist David Lee Roth.
-He had a presentiment that such a name would bring marketing, personal and creative advantages.
+He had a presentiment that such a name would bring marketing, personal, and creative advantages.
 Mark Stone, the bassist, painted the original logo.
 The sans serif font is complemented by elongated “v” and “a.”
-The first has the left side stretched upwards, the second – the right side goes down.
+The first has the left side stretched upwards, the second has the right side stretched downwards.

 Moreover, they look like notes.
 Symbols “h” and “l” look like perfectly even stripes, and “e” is made in a different configuration, not usual for this letter; therefore, it is read worse than others.
 In addition, the “a” resembles a pyramidal sign.
-The sleek and elegant logo only changed after six years.
+The sleek, elegant logo changed only after six years.

 1978